Maggge/MobaStation/README.md

         <img src="/schematics/Mega-RS485.jpg" width="500">
       </p>
       5)Optional: Track-Power-Button (connected to Pin 24 and GND) and Track-Status-Led (connected to Pin 25 and GND).
 I use a Button with integrated LED-Ring
+      6)Optional: Track-Voltage meter (Voltage divider on MotorDriver Input.
+Connected to Pin A15.
+Resistor - values will follow).

   2) Download the latest <a href=https://github.com/Maggge/MobaStation/releases>Release<a> (not the source code!) an extract it.